hanhhn/hanhhoang.dev/data/authors/default.md

 Hello,

-My name is Hanh Hoang, I'm sofeware engrineer.
-Solution architect and blockchain engrineer is my goal on next years I want to improve knowledge of technology and expert solution architect and blockchain.
+My name is Hanh Hoang, I'm software engrineer.
+I Willing to learn new technology.
+Solution architect and blockchain engrineer is my goal on next years
 I would like to find a youthful environment, a place where give me opportunities.